bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 * Format a drive with FAT32 greater than 32G (up to 8TB)
 https://www.howtogeek.com/316977/how-to-format-usb-drives-larger-than-32gb-with-fat32-on-windows/

+### Minor caveats
+The issues below are unlikely to impact on the normal operation of the Seagate Central, however for completeness sake they are documented here.

 #### Ethernet disconnect handling
 While running the new kernel, when the Ethernet cable is physically disconnected from the unit the system doesn't properly recognize this